 Time and 130 icy, windy Chicago winters have taken a toll on the 1886 limestone structure.
 The turrets have begun to decompose.

-Temporary stabilization was completed in 2018, and the cost to complete the necessary restorations in 2019 is estimated to exceed $800,000.
+Temporary stabilization was completed in 2018, and the cost to complete the necessary restorations will approach $1,000,000.

-With the endorsement of the Beverly Area Planning Association (BAPA), the Ridge Historical Society, the 19th Ward Alderman, Matt O'Shea, and historic preservation advocates across the city, we have launched a capital campaign with a goal of $800,000.
+With the endorsement of the Beverly Area Planning Association (BAPA), the Ridge Historical Society, the 19th Ward Alderman, Matt O'Shea, and historic preservation advocates across the city, we launched a capital campaign with an initial goal of $800,000.
+A successful grant proposal to Landmarks Illinois in 2019 is testimony to the importance of this historic preservation campaign, as is the selection of the Givins Beverly Castle for a Rebuild Illinois state capital project grant and the award of an Citywide Adopt-A-Landmark Fund grant.

-The restoration campaign will require extraordinary generosity from many members of the local community and those across Greater Chicago who value historic preservation.
+The restoration campaign requires extraordinary generosity from many members of the local community and those across Greater Chicago who value historic preservation.

 Please support the campaign to preserve and restore Chicago's Only Castle.